tournepivoine/shinpokered-fr/README.md

     - These were removed during localization as a simple and expedient solution
     - So this is more of a correction to the localization than a strict graphical error
   - Restored intro "Presents" for all builds as localizers did not need to do this for Nintendo of America
+  - Changed border block on route 16 to water to make it consistent with route 17
+  - Changed border block in cerulean city to field to make it consistent with route 5
   - Fixed screen tearing in battle when player or 'mon slides off the screen
   - Fixed a bug from the vanilla game where boulder dust clouds do not show up well when pushing downwards
   - Fixed a bug from the vanilla game where random NPC walk delay can underflow to 255 ticks